 But here’s the thing: Simply identifying the shift isn’t enough.
 You still have to establish the business problem brought on by this shift, as well as the potential outcomes it has for your prospect.

-Step 2: How do prospects win or lose in this new world?
+Step 2: Your sales deck should define how prospects win or lose

 B2B prospects, like all buyers, calculate potential losses and gains before purchasing.
 As marketers and sellers, we can tip the scales in our favor by defining what it means to win or lose in this new world.